 You can use a lighter line when river fishing because you can often walk up or down the river and the trout really don’t have anywhere to go.
 On huge rives with big currents, the trout can utilize the current and go far at a fast pace so you will need a heavier line.
 Just remember your weakest link because a very heavy line might bend hooks or break leaders.

-Chances are you will be fishing for line shy trout and a good fluorocarbon leader that is lighter than your mainline will likely be required.
-What pound test for trout is best when you are using leaders will depend on your leader size.
+Chances are you will be fishing for line-shy trout and a good fluorocarbon leader that is lighter than your mainline will likely be required.
+The best pound test for trout when you use leaders will depend on your leader size.

-You don’t want to use a 4-pound line with a pound leader.
-Your mainline should always be slightly heavier than your leader so the line is more likely to break at the hook instead of up the line somewhere.
+You don’t want to use a 4-pound line with a 6-pound leader.
+Your mainline, which is the line on your reel, should always be slightly heavier than your leader so the line is more likely to break at the hook instead of up the line somewhere.

 What lb Test For Trout In Lakes?